-The lakes are 2.4 kilometres (1.5 miles) from the town of Banff, and easily accessible by walking, cycling or driving.
-From Banff or the Trans Canada highway, access Mt Norquay road.
-From Mt Norquay road, turn left onto Vermilion Lakes Road, which will take you alongside all three lakes.
+The lakes are 2.4 kilometres (1.5 miles) from the town of Banff, and easily accessible by walking, cycling, or driving.
+From Banff or the Trans-Canada highway, access Mt Norquay road.
+From Mt Norquay road, leaving the town of Banff, turn left onto Vermilion Lakes Road, which will take you alongside all three lakes.

-In the winter, you might get lucky and see the magical Aurora Borealis (Northern Lights) lighting up the night sky.
+In the winter, you might get lucky and see the magical Northern Lights (Aurora Borealis) lighting up the night sky.
 You might also see shapes frozen in the icy lake.
 Made world famous when a local photographer captured the dramatic sight, the shapes are actually frozen methane bubbles, which form when microbes consume dead organic matter on the bottom of the lake.

-If you’d like to stretch your legs, the Fenland loop trail is a leisurely walk that takes hikers on a 2km loop through the marshlands near the Vermilion Lakes.
+If you’d like to stretch your legs, the Fenland Trail is a leisurely walk that takes hikers on a 2-kilometre (1.2-mile) loop through the marshlands near the Vermilion Lakes.
 The level trail, mostly on boardwalks and well groomed gravel, starts just off of Mt Norquay road or along Vermilion Lakes Road.
 As it winds its way through white spruce forests, you might spot some of the wildlife that reside in the marsh, such as moose, elk, beavers, a variety of bird species, and the occasional bear.

-See the lakes and scenery from a different perspective by renting a canoe or kayak.
+See the lakes and scenery from a different perspective by renting a canoe, kayak, or stand up paddleboard.
 Available for rent by the Banff Canoe Club on Bow Avenue, paddle down the meandering waters of Echo Creek and Forty Mile Creek into the Vermilion Lakes.
 The slow moving waterways are suitable for anyone to explore by canoe.